 Culture Circle — Building Trust in India's Sneaker Resale Market

-I worked on the product at an early stage, where design needed to establish credibility immediately.
-The platform later appeared on Shark Tank India, where the branding and website design were appreciated by Aman Gupta — validating the importance of strong, trust-first design in B2C products.
+This product was at early stage, where design needed to establish credibility immediately, translate clear business goal, and a scalable design system.
+The platform later appeared on Shark Tank India, where the branding and website design were appreciated by Aman Gupta, hence validating the importance of strong, trust-first design in B2C products.

 B2C